 9. INDEMNIFICATION.
 Customer shall defend, indemnify, and hold harmless Emissary and the Emissary Associates (as defined below) against any “Indemnified Claim,” meaning any regulatory penalty or fine as well as any third party claim, suit, or proceeding arising out of or related to a breach of any of the representations, warranties or covenants contained herein, Customer’s alleged or actual use of, misuse of, or failure to use the Service, or violation of any obligation or duty under this Agreement (including the AUP) or under any Applicable Law.
-Indemnified Claims include, without limitation: (a) claims by Consumers or other Users or by Customer’s employees; (b) claims related to unauthorized disclosure or exposure of personally identifiable information or other private information, including Customer Data; (c) claims related to infringement or violation of a copyright, trademark, trade secret, or privacy or confidentiality right by written material, images, logos or other content uploaded to the System through Customer’s account, including without limitation by Customer Data; and (d) claims that use of the System through Customer’s account, including by Consumers or other Users, harasses, defames, or defrauds a third party or violates the TCPA, the CAN-SPAM Act, or any other Applicable Law, including and law or restriction related to electronic or telephone advertising or usage.
+Indemnified Claims include, without limitation: (a) claims by Consumers or other Users or by Customer’s employees; (b) claims related to unauthorized disclosure or exposure of personally identifiable information or other private information, including Customer Data; (c) claims related to infringement or violation of a copyright, trademark, trade secret, or privacy or confidentiality right by written material, images, logos or other content uploaded to the System through Customer’s account, including without limitation by Customer Data; and (d) claims that use of the System through Customer’s account, including by Consumers or other Users, harasses, defames, or defrauds a third party or violates the TCPA, the CAN-SPAM Act, or any other Applicable Law.
 Customer’s obligations set forth in this Article 9 include retention and payment of attorneys and payment of court costs, as well as settlement at Customer’s expense and payment of judgments.
 Emissary will have the right, not to be exercised unreasonably, to reject any settlement or compromise that requires that it admit wrongdoing or liability or subjects it to any ongoing affirmative obligations.
 (The “Emissary Associates” are Emissary’s officers, directors, shareholders, members, parents, subsidiaries, employees, agents, successors, suppliers, subcontractors, and assigns.)

 10. LIMITATION OF LIABILITY.

 10.1.
-IN NO EVENT WILL EMISSARY OR ANY EMISSARY ASSOCIATE HAVE ANY LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT (INCLUDING ANY ORDER FORM) FOR INCIDENTAL, INDIRECT, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES OR FOR LOST REVENUE, LOST PROFITS, LOST DAMAGES, LOSS OF GOODWILL, LOSS OF DATA, LOSS OF USE OR INTERRUPTION OF BUSINESS AND CUSTOMER HEREBY WAIVES ANY CLAIM FOR SUCH DAMAGES.
+IN NO EVENT WILL EMISSARY OR ANY EMISSARY ASSOCIATE HAVE ANY LIABILITY ARISING OUT OF OR RELATED TO THIS AGREEMENT (INCLUDING ANY ORDER) FOR INCIDENTAL, INDIRECT, SPECIAL, CONSEQUENTIAL OR PUNITIVE DAMAGES OR FOR LOST REVENUE, LOST PROFITS, LOST DAMAGES, LOSS OF GOODWILL, LOSS OF DATA, LOSS OF USE OR INTERRUPTION OF BUSINESS AND CUSTOMER HEREBY WAIVES ANY CLAIM FOR SUCH DAMAGES.

 10.2.
 THE MAXIMUM AGGREGATE LIABILITY FOR EMISSARY AND THE EMISSARY ASSOCIATES ARISING OUT OF OR RELATED TO THIS AGREEMENT WILL NOT EXCEED, THE AMOUNT PAID TO EMISSARY FOR THE ANNUAL SUBSCRIPTION TERM DURING WHICH THE LIABILITY AROSE (OR, IF THE LIABILITY ARISES DURING A FREE TRIAL PERIOD, THE SUBSCRIPTION FEE FOR THE FIRST MONTH OF THE SUBSCRIPTION TERM STATED IN THE ORDER).
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE LIMITATIONS IN THIS SECTION SHALL APPLY NOTWITHSTANDING ANY FAILURE OF ESSENTIAL PURPOSE.